iNMR icon

 Step 3

 With the picker tool, select the cross-peaks to fit, then choose “Fit Volumes w.
 Gaussian Bells”.
-2-D spectra are normally processed with strong weighting functions, therefore the natural Lorentzian shape is rarely seen, nor it is desirable.
+2-D spectra are normally processed with strong weighting functions, therefore the natural (and uncomfortable) Lorentzian shape is rarely seen.
 You can select all the peaks of the spectrum, if you like. iNMR will split the calculation in parts, if the peaks are well separated.

 Step 4

 All you can see, at the end of the operation, is a movement (if any) of the cross symbols (the assignments).
-To verify the goodness of the fit, select the Cross-Hair tool and move it over the plot. iNMR will show the cross-sections of the experimental spectrum over the fitting gaussian bells (in red, or the same color used for the scale labels).
+To verify the goodness of the fit, select the Cross-Hair tool and move it over the plot. iNMR will show the cross-sections of the experimental spectrum and the fitting gaussian bells (in red, or the same color used for the scale labels).
+The more the two lines overlap, the better the fit.

 Step 5

-If the first run does not satisfy you, try again, either using the same or different options.
+If the first run does not satisfy you, try again, using the same or different options.

 Step 6

 Some times it's better to restart from different intensity values and widths.
-Select a single assignment with the picker tool and choose the command “Set the Value of This Integral”.
-If you set the integral = 0, iNMR will guess new starting values for you when you'll try to fit again the same peak.
+Select one or more assignments with the picker tool and choose the command “Reset the Values”. iNMR will guess new starting values for you when you'll try to fit again the same peaks.

 Related Topics